liberaliscomputing/revelio-labs-assignment/README.md

 $ ./scripts/entrypoint.sh
 ```

 5. (Optional) Make sure R is pre-installed and run the following command.
+For Steps 5 and 6, Step 3 is REQUIRED.

 ```
 $ ./scripts/run_app.sh